stefanarseneau/stefanarseneau.github.io/corv.md

 **How Do I Use corv?**

-To fit a radial velocity, the first thing you need to do is tell corv what lines to fit and what to fit it with.
+Several examples of corv in action can be found <a href="https://github.com/stefanarseneau/corvtutorial">here.</a> To fit a radial velocity, the first thing you need to do is tell corv what lines to fit and what to fit it with.
 This is done by creating a corv model.
 Lines can be fit using either Voigt profiles or actual DA white dwarf model spectra.
 To fit with a Voigt profile fitting the Balmer alpha, beta, gamma and delta lines, one might call:
 <code>corvmodel = corv.models.make_balmer_model(nvoigt = 2, names = ['a','b','g','d'])</code>